Familial adenomatous polyposis

 Management

-- As polyps may be evident from early adolescence, regular colonoscopy-based surveillance is recommended from the age 12–14, every one to three years depending on polyp burden.
+- As polyps may be evident from early adolescence, regular colonoscopy-based surveillance is recommended to commence normally from the age 12–14 years, every one to three years depending on polyp burden.

-- The role of chemoprevention in patients with FAP is uncertain, but research is ongoing to examine the role of sulindac and other related agents.
+- Chemoprevention is not currently recommended in patients with FAP is uncertain, but research is ongoing to examine the role of sulindac and other related agents.

-- Regular oesophagogastroduodenoscopy from the early 20s is recommended to manage gastric/duodenal polyposis, with frequency based on polyp burden and Spigelman classification.
+- Regular oesophagogastroduodenoscopy (OGD) from age 25 years is recommended to manage gastric/duodenal polyposis, with frequency based on polyp burden and Spigelman classification.

-- Annual clinical thyroid examination is recommended from the early 20s but the role of thyroid cancer screening in this setting is uncertain and not currently recommended outside of research studies.
+- The role of thyroid cancer screening in this setting is uncertain and not currently recommended outside of research studies.

-- Surveillance for hepatoblastoma in FAP is uncertain, but risk is highest before five years of age, dropping thereafter.
+- Surveillance for hepatoblastoma in FAP is unproven, but risk is highest before five years of age, dropping thereafter.

 - Referral of affected patients to clinical genetics should be arranged to discuss onward management, family planning implications, and cascade testing of relatives at risk.